k8s-at-home/charts/CONTRIBUTING.md

 The chart `version` should follow [semver](https://semver.org/).

 Charts should start at `1.0.0`.
-All changes should be described in the [Chart metadata](https://docs.k8s-at-home.com/our-helm-charts/development/creating-a-new-chart/#chart-metadata).
-Additionally, any breaking (backwards incompatible) changes to a chart should:

-1. Bump the MAJOR version
-1. Include `**BREAKING**` in the change description and describe the manual steps necessary to upgrade to the new (specified) MAJOR version
+Any any breaking (backwards incompatible) changes should Bump the MAJOR version, and should describe the manual steps necessary to upgrade.
+All changes should be changes to a chart described in the [Chart metadata](https://docs.k8s-at-home.com/our-helm-charts/development/creating-a-new-chart/#chart-metadata).

 ### Pre-commit